ValentinaChaconBuitrago/Sandwich_club/README.md

 # Sandwich Club Project

 ## Project Overview
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+This project, called **Sandwich Club**, consists of an app that displays a list of sandwiches and shows the details of one of them once it is selected.

 ## Author
 Valentina Chacón Buitrago